Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/11-Reactive-ProgrammingPt.1/Lesson11.md

 The common way of modeling asynchronous streams in Rx is to place the emitted values on a time axis in what is called a **Marble Diagram** &mdash; interactive diagrams that depict how Rx operators work with observable sequences over time.

 This first Marble Diagram depicts a timeline by itself, with no items being emitted, illustrating that you read Marble Diagrams from left to right:

 ![Marble_TimeLine](assets/Marble_TimeLine.png)

-Here, our diagram shows a simple description of a hypothetical event stream, with events represented by colored bubbles drawn at intermittent time intervals:
+And here, our diagram shows a simple description of a hypothetical event stream, with events represented by colored bubbles drawn at intermittent time intervals:

 ![Marble_diagram_breakdown](assets/Marble_diagram_breakdown.png) </br>

+In a Marble Diagram, the left-to-right arrow represents time, and the numbered circles represent elements of a sequence, which are just values plotted on the timeline.

-In the above diagram, pay particular attention to these symbols:
+In the last above diagram, pay particular attention to these symbols:
 - The **Error** symbol
 - The **Event Stream Complete** symbol